Yes, Virginia- Small towns and 'Shop Local' DO matter.

 The nice lady honestly felt that most people did nearly all their holiday shopping, big purchases and specialty shopping in the big city 40 miles up the road.
 So what did it matter??

 Well- it does matter!
 Small towns and the businesses with-in depend on locals shopping there.
-Small businesses give more of their time and money to local causes and events than any major corporation ever will. ( local businesses donate an average of 10+% to local causes vs the 2% of major companies- it just looks like more because the initial number is so high, but when compared to their incomes, it is nothing compared to what small businesses give) Think about what would happen if those local businesses you count on to be supporters of ball teams, food banks and 4-H suddenly quit giving.
+Small businesses give more of their time and money to local causes and events than any major corporation ever will. ( local businesses donate an average of 10+% to local causes vs the 2% of major companies- it just looks like more because the initial number is so high, but when compared to their incomes, it is nothing compared to what small businesses give) Think about what would happen if those local businesses you count on to be supporters of ball teams, food bank and so on DID NOT support them, or were no longer able to.
+What then?

 Events like Small Business Saturday, Shop Local, Hometown Pride, 50/3 and so on, help keep local businesses in the forefront.
 When we don't shop our local stores, they in turn have less revenue and will need to raise prices on what they do sell to make ends meet.
 They will also have to lay off employees if they have them, and that too means less money flowing in town.
 Those employees get paid and spend part of their hard earned in town- at the cafe, the market, the gas station, hardware store, movie theater, etc. When those folks that were let go have to leave town for work, they will spend their money in the town they found work in.
 NOT in your town.

-Did you have any idea how many small business owners will work extra hours themselves 'for free' to make sure there is enough money to pay their one employee??
+Do you have any idea how many small business owners will work extra hours themselves 'for free' to make sure there is enough money to pay their one employee?

 When we don't support our local stores, they close.
 Empty buildings are harder to sell/rent.
 Empty buildings lead to lower property values and a depressed Main Street, which screams very loudly